 President – Louisa John-Krol

 Louisa John-Krol has released several CDs of ethereal music on foreign indie labels, exploring faerielore, poetry and mythology.
 She has performed at international festivals such as Faerieworlds in Oregon, and published in journals, magazines and books.
 Her professions have spanned fey storytelling (as pioneer of the world’s first fairy shop Wonderwings), admin and teaching.
 Embroilments include The Elderbrook Chronicles with a soundtrack.
 Louisa leads Victoria’s Fairy Tale Ring, with a whimsical blog.
-Other memberships include Writers Victoria, Storytelling Australia Victoria, The Athenaeum Library and The Monash Fairy Tale Salon.
+Other memberships include Writers Victoria, Storytelling Australia Victoria, The Athenaeum Library and the fairy lion (feline) realm of rescuing cats.

 Jo Henwood is an Accredited Storyteller with the Storytelling Guild of NSW, co-founder and Public Officer of the Australian Fairy Tale Society, and the Ring Maiden who coordinates the Fairy Tale Rings.
 She is qualified in Cultural Heritage, Museum Studies, Gifted Education, Tour Guiding, and Librarianship.
 As well as storytelling Jo works as a Tour Guide and Education Officer in various Sydney heritage sites.
 She also organises the Professional Development Days for Museums Australia Education and the first World Storytelling Day celebrated in Sydney.
 Her favourite fairy tales have turned out to be the Animal Bridegroom variants.
 Her greatest delight in the AFTS has been discovering new meanings in familiar tales and being provoked to create Australian interpretations, as well as meeting some fascinating people.

 Social Media & Design – Spike Deane